PaoloTCS/FIL_PDFs/Roberto_Draft.md

 - Integrate discoveries into expanded graph
 - Update inference rules based on new patterns

-*(New Addition: Incompleteness detection and permission request protocol from FIL-Diffusion.)*

 ### 6.8 Physical Implementation via InterferoShell

 The InterferoShell provides hardware acceleration: